Great volunteering opportunities!

 Durham Community Action – Durham Volunteering Kite Mark

-DASH first achieved the County Durham Kite Mark certificate in December 2017.
+DASH first achieved the County Durham Kite Mark certificate in December 2017 and the certificate was renewed in February 2021 following an application to County Durham Volunteering.
 Securing the Kite mark shows an organisation manages a volunteering programme where volunteers receive a high quality, positive volunteering experience.

 It will help volunteers to make informed choices when they apply to volunteer, and they can be reassured that DASH have the correct policies and processes in place to offer a rewarding and positive experience.